 Infection symptoms also tend to last much longer — anywhere from a few days to a week or more.

-Not all tattoo allergies are the same.
-Your reaction could result from an immune system response, a skin condition, or overexposure to light or other allergens.
+Not all tattoo reactions are the same.
+Your reaction could result from:

-You don’t have to be allergic to the ink or other materials to have an allergic reaction.
+You don’t have to be allergic to the ink or other materials to have reactions to tattoos.
 Sometimes, the process itself can irritate your skin.

 Many people experience mild redness, swelling, and itching after getting a tattoo.
 These symptoms typically clear up within a couple of weeks.